-I know mince is pretty cheap, but if you’re really counting the pennies or have a lot of people to feed, or just want to eat less meat, it’s really easy to pad out.
-This time I’ve made a variation of Keema, an Indian mince meat curry that I first made for my Keema Pie.
-Unlike many British curries, this minced lamb and lentil curry isn’t really a meal to itself so I’d suggest eating it with a vegetable side dish – we’ve had it with a mushroom curry, and a creamy cauliflower curry.
+I know mince (ground meat) is pretty cheap, but if you’re really counting the pennies or have a lot of people to feed, or just want to eat less meat, it’s really easy to pad out.
+This time I’ve made a variation of Keema, an Indian mince meat (ground meat) curry that I first made for my Keema Pie.
+It’s really filling, and tastes great with a vegetable side dish – we’ve had it with a mushroom curry, and a creamy cauliflower curry.

 So, should you be trying to eat less meat?
 Meat is more expensive, and it is high in fat.
 The bag of mince I used for this recipe cost £3, whereas the lentils used were approx. 57p.
 100g of cooked lentils contains just 0.4g of fat, whereas the leanest mince is just 2% for turkey, 5% for pork or beef. *

 I don’t often talk about my buying preferences on the blog – my readers are perfectly capable of making their own minds up – but I prefer to buy less meat, but spend the extra pennies to make sure it’s british, or ideally, free range.
+There are also good environmental reasons to eat less meat – I explored that here.
 Do remember that chilli is a very individual thing – check out my guide to chilli here.
 This minced lamb and lentil curry would, of course taste just as good using a blend of spices.

 So go on, give it a try!
 A scrummy curry, with less meat.

 *prices and nutrition information taken from Tesco groceries website 8 July 2016

 Text and photos have been amended from the original published in July 2016

 This easy minced (ground) lamb and lentil curry is filling and satisfying – perfect if you want to eat less meat, but not give it up entirely.
 Makes four generous portions.

 - 1 onion